pixelstorm/coding_guidelines_custom_builds/README.md

     |- custom_component
 ```

 1. Deploy to the client’s staging server
 2. If they do not have a staging server – use mysite.preparetolaunch.com.au

 ## Themes – List of Approved Themes
-All website themes should be child themes of the parent theme (if not using _s)
+All website themes should be child themes of the parent theme unless its a custom build
-Fortuna
-Dont use Genesis
+We dont use Genesis
+1. Fortuna
+1. Divi
+1. Artday

 ## Plugins – List of Approved Plugins
 Please seek approval when adding a plugin that is not part of this list. (*we will add and grow this list.)